russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Synaptic kernels tutorial
 =========================

-| In Teili we provide synaptic models that modify the shape of the synaptic current; we call them kernels.
-Here we provide an example of how to use them and how they look when applied together with a neuron model.
+In Teili we provide synaptic models that modify the shape of the synaptic current; we call them kernels.
+Here we provide an tutorial of how to use them and how they look when applied together with a neuron model.
-| The first steps are the same as in the previous example.
+The first steps are the same as in the previous tutorial.
-| The example is located in ``~\teiliApps/examples/neuron_synapse_tutorial.py``.
+The tutorial is located in ``teiliApps/tutorials/neuron_synapse_tutorial.py``.
 We first import all required libraries

 .. code-block:: python